Texas City, Texas: Geography

-According to the United States Census Bureau, the city has a total area of 186.58 sqmi, of which 66.27 sqmi is land and 120.31 sqmi, or 65.61%, is covered by water.
+According to the United States Census Bureau, the city has a total area of 186.58 sqmi, of which 66.27 sqmi is land and 120.31 sqmi, or 67.61%, is covered by water.

 Officially, the elevation of Texas City is 10 feet above sea level, though some areas are even lower.
 It was naturally vulnerable to flooding by hurricane storm surges and heavy rainstorms.

 The land south and west of the city is flat coastal plain.
 A large part of this area to the south is marshland.
 Texas City is bounded on the north by Moses Lake, which is fed by Moses Bayou, a freshwater stream.
 The lake drains into Galveston Bay, which bounds the city on the east.

 Demographics

-2020 census

-As of the 2020 United States census, there were 51,898 people, 17,499 households, and 11,795 families residing in the city.
+As of the 2020 census, there were 51,898 people, 19,526 households, and 13,005 families residing in the city.
+There were 21,493 housing units.